Follow us on social

 Predictably, the leaked plan has drawn immediate denunciation from both Ukrainian and Western sources, with it being described as a demand for Ukraine’s “capitulation.”
 This is mistaken.
 As the Quincy Institute has long pointed out, an agreement that leaves three quarters of Ukraine independent and with a path to EU membership would in fact be a Ukrainian victory, albeit a qualified one.

 When it comes to the Western security guarantees to Ukraine promised (but not specified) in the draft agreement, it is crucial to recognize that in international affairs and in history there is no such thing as an absolute guarantee, let alone a permanent one.
-There are however a whole set of commitments that can be included in order to deter future Russian aggression: The peace agreement should be ratified by the UN Security Council and endorsed by the BRICS; Western economic sanctions should be not ended but suspended, with a snap-back clause stating that they will automatically resume if Russia resumes aggression; designated long-range missiles and other arms can be stockpiled with an assurance that they will be provided to Ukraine if Russia restarts the war.
+There are however a whole set of commitments that can be included in order to deter future Russian aggression: the peace agreement should be ratified by the U.N.
+Security Council and endorsed by the BRICS; Western economic sanctions should be not ended but suspended, with a snap-back clause stating that they will automatically resume if Russia resumes aggression; designated long-range missiles and other arms can be stockpiled with a legally binding guarantee that they will be provided to Ukraine if Russia restarts the war.

-Given the growing evidence of Ukrainian military weakness, simple prudence would dictate the search for an early peace on reasonable terms.
+Given the growing evidence of Ukrainian military weakness and Russian ability to press forward with its offensives, simple prudence dictates the search for an early peace on reasonable terms.
+That is what the present plan promises, and everyone who truly has Ukraine’s and Europe’s interests at heart should support it.

 Top photo credit: Donald Trump (Anna Moneymaker/Shutterstock) Volodymyr Zelensky (miss.cabul/Shutterstock) and Vladimir Putin (paparazzza/Shuttterstock)